-Report No. 102 (Aug 2017) on the Surrogacy (Regulation) Bill 2016
+Report No. 102 (Aug 2017) of the Parliamentary Standing Committee on the Surrogacy (Regulation) Bill 2016 - A Commentary

-Analysis and Comments

-Report No. 102 of the Parliamentary Standing Committee on Health and Family Welfare, on the Surrogacy (Regulation) Bill 2016, was laid on the table of the Lok Sabha and presented to the Rajya Sabha on 10th August 2017.
-(23,24)
+Soon after the Surrogacy (Regulation) Bill was approved by the Cabinet for introduction into Parliament in 2016, it was submitted for review to a Parliamentary Standing Committee on Health and Family Welfare.
+The report of this Committee was laid on the table of the Lok Sabha and presented to the Rajya Sabha on 10th August 2017.
+(1,2)

-It contains hearings with all stakeholders and witnesses, review of relevant documents and related legislation.
+It contains hearings with stakeholders and witnesses, review of relevant documents and related legislation.
 The comments of the Standing committee are wide-ranging and pertinent, seeking to fill the gaps, explain and rationalize the statute.
 It includes responses from the Department of Health Research.

-An analysis of the recommendations of the Parliamentary Standing Committee allows an exploration of some of the ethical, legal and social implications of surrogacy arrangements in our country, where diverse viewpoints and strong sentiment encounter difficult ground realities.
+An analysis of the recommendations of the Parliamentary Standing Committee allows an exploration of some of the ethical, legal and social implications (ELSI) of surrogacy arrangements in our country, where diverse viewpoints and strong sentiment can encounter difficult ground realities.

 1. Should the Surrogacy (Regulation) Bill, 2016 be integrated with Assisted Reproductive Technologies (Regulation) Bill, 2014?

-One of the important comments by the Parliamentary Standing Committee was that the Surrogacy (Regulation Bill) 2016 (hereafter referred to as Surrogacy Bill) may be superfluous, since most of the proposed regulation around surrogacy was already covered in the Draft Assisted Reproductive Technology (Regulation) Bill 2014 (hereafter referred to as ART Bill).
+One of the important comments by the Parliamentary Standing Committee was that the Surrogacy (Regulation) Bill 2016 (hereafter referred to as Surrogacy Bill) may be superfluous, since most of the proposed regulation around surrogacy was already covered in the Draft Assisted Reproductive Technology (Regulation) Bill 2014 (hereafter referred to as ART Bill).
+(3)

-It is unclear why the ART bill languished since it was first proposed in 2008, and then revised repeatedly in 2010, 2013 and 2014, the revised versions attempting to address escalating protests and vilification of the sector at home and abroad.
+It is unclear why the ART bill languished since it was first proposed in 2008, and then revised repeatedly in 2010, 2013 and 2014, the revised versions attempting to address vilification of the sector at home and abroad.
+(4)

 One could speculate that the ART Bill was stalled because it focused more on the regulation of clinics and technological procedures rather than the ethical and social harms arising from its use.
 It did not address commercial surrogacy, exploitation of surrogates, and commoditization of children, which is the focus of the Surrogacy Bill.
 Concern from civil society was more about permissive guidelines and absent regulations that led to exploitation of Indian surrogates by economically advantaged global commissioning clients in cross border third party reproduction.
 Not all of these clients were infertile, and many used the unregulated surrogacy market for their aspiration needs.
-(25) Objections were not against the reproductive technology itself, but its commercialization and resultant harms.
+(4) Objections were not against the reproductive technology itself, but its commercialization and resultant harms.
 India suddenly found itself part of the very small group of nations that allowed commercial surrogacy.
 The reputation of being a surrogacy destination was internationally embarrassing for India, alongside current criticism for Human Rights violations.
-(26)
+(5)

 Since qualified doctors were present, both on expert committees and in charge of clinics, one can well ask how they let this happen.
 Were the stakes so high as to blind professionals to possible exploitation?
 The conflict of interest here is undeniable.
 To overcome this, regulatory bodies need to be guided not only by experts, but a wider range of stakeholders as well as guidelines from other countries.
 Our experience so far with radio-diagnostics, organ donation and now assisted reproduction, indicates that the law catches up much later in these contentious areas.
-We may need an independent body to evaluate the ELSI in medical and other scientific areas, in order to anticipate social consequences and harms along with benefits of new technologies.
-(27)
+We may need an independent body to evaluate the ELSI in medical and other biological sciences, in order to anticipate social consequences and harms along with benefits of new technologies.
+(6)